pohlai88/sparktasks/configs/governance/RAILWAY_APP_SHELL_SSOT.md

 ---

+## 12) Reference Implementation Examples

+### 12.1 RailwayInitiationStation.tsx
+- ✅ MAPS4 header template compliance
+- ✅ Enhanced token consumption
+- ✅ Railway station variants pattern
+- ✅ Comprehensive form handling
+- ✅ Progress tracking and validation

+### 12.2 RailwayBudgetStation.tsx
+- ✅ MAPS4 header template compliance
+- ✅ Enhanced token consumption
+- ✅ Financial data management
+- ✅ Budget tracking and analysis
+- ✅ Variance reporting and visualization

+### 12.3 RailwayScheduleStation.tsx
+- ✅ MAPS4 header template compliance
+- ✅ Enhanced token consumption
+- ✅ Timeline management
+- ✅ Task and milestone tracking
+- ✅ Critical path analysis

+---

-**This SSOT supersedes any prior implicit contracts for RailwayAppShell and is the authoritative source for all RailwayAppShell implementations.**
+**This SSOT supersedes any prior implicit contracts for Railway components and is the authoritative source for all Railway station development.**

-**The RailwayAppShell is the foundation upon which all 24 Railway pages will be built, embodying elegance supreme and beyond Fortune 500 standards.**
+**The Railway system is the foundation for comprehensive project management, embodying MAPS4 cosmic innovation and beyond Fortune 500 standards.**

+**Use this SSOT to develop all future Railway stations with guaranteed compliance and excellence.**